ngelrojas/my-local-copilot/README.md

 what is <input type='text'> in html and give me an example, please? what is "<input type='text'>" in html and give me an example, please?

 3.6: put re-answer button in the response chat.
+DOING

 2.5: create a button refresh model in settings.